 - Assisted in litigating and successfully settling cases involving the infringement of copyrights in architectural designs.

 - Handled numerous DMCA takedowns and related negotiations on behalf of clients in the retail, financial and technology industries.

-- Advised estates & trusts attorneys on the identification and proper handling of IP rights in estate planning.
+- Advised estates & trusts attorneys on the identification and proper handling of IP rights and rights in artwork during estate planning.